sumanbikram/CloudNativeApps/Whiteboard design session/WDS student guide - Modern cloud apps.md

 Directions: With all participants in the session, the facilitator/SME presents an overview of the customer case study along with technical tips.

 1. Meet your table participants and trainer.

-2. Read all of the directions for steps 1-3 in the student guide.
+2. Read all the directions for steps 1-3 in the student guide.

 3. As a table team, review the following customer case study.

 ### Customer situation